-The module provides an overview of the structure and functioning of automated manufacturing systems.
-In the introduction chapter the basic elements for the realization of automated manufacturing systems are given.
-This includes:
+The module gives an overview of the structure and functioning of automated production plants.
+In a basic chapter, fundamental elements for the realisation of automated production systems are taught.
+These include:

-- Drive and control technology - Handling technology for handling work pieces and tools - Industrial Robotics - Quality assurance in automated manufacturing - automatic machines, cells, centers and systems for manufacturing and assembly - structures of multi-machine systems - planning of automated manufacturing systems
+- Drive and control technology - · Handling technology for handling workpieces and tools - Industrial robot technology - Quality assurance in automated production plants - · Automated machines, cells, centres and systems for production and assembly - · Structures of multi-machine systems - · Project planning of automated production plants